- Jenny Stallard

 Stop.
 Breathe.
 Slowly, deeply.
 Use an app to help calm your breathing if you’d like to.
 But take time to breathe, to let the air in and out of your lungs.
 I’d also recommend taking a breath (or ten) before replying to an annoying email, to answering a call that says ‘unknown number’ or looking at social media (again).

 Oh god, you think, she’s said it again?!
 But then you still have ‘that’ account you follow which stresses you out, don’t you?
 I’ll say it once more IT’S OK TO UNFOLLOW.
-This is something that came up in a recent podcast episode with Fiona Thomas, and she has lots of other fab advice in her episode too and her book, Out of Office.

 I really like watching TV.
 And it definitely de-stresses me!
 Especially ‘guilty pleasure’ TV like 90 Day Fiancé, Married at First Sight Australia or Say Yes to the Dress.
 Coronation Street, Line of Duty… I’m not a TV snob, in fact quite the opposite.
 It's a great way to escape the stress I find.